 The payday loan industry is designed to keep people in the cycle of debt.
 Their fees are considerably higher than pawn loans.
 They verify your banking information, and if you can't pay the loan back they take you to court, and could garnish your wages or bank account.

-The major difference between a Pawn Loan and a Title Loan is that a title loan lender is more interested in taking posession of your vehicle than you paying off the loan.
-They make considerably more money off of reposessing your vehicle and selling it than they do if you pay your loan off.
+The major difference between a Pawn Loan and a Title Loan is that a title loan lender is more interested in taking possession of your vehicle than you paying off the loan.
+They make considerably more money off of repossessing your vehicle and selling it than they do if you pay your loan off.